cmang/emojam/README.md

 * Noto Color Emoji Font (from Noto Fonts, Google's free international unicode fonts) - https://fonts.google.com/noto

 # Usage
-Right now it just prints the emoji to standard output, so run it from a terminal.
-In the future I plan to make it send emojis to individual X11 or Wayland windows.
+Right now it just prints the emoji to an output field, and to standard output.
+In the future I plan to make it send emojis to individual X11 or Wayland windows, like a real keyboard.

 # Why?
 When I went looking for an emoji keyboard for Linux, the ones I found all had fatal flaws.
 Some required a specific package manager, or a specific desktop environment.
+Some only worked in certain GUI toolkit text fields.
 Some had hundreds of megabytes of dependencies or large bundled downloads.

-I thought I could make something that is relatively small, easy to use, and without a bunch of un-necessary dependencies.
-This should run on most Linux systems with a GUI out-of-the-box, and is just a few hundred kilobytes.
+I thought I could make something that is flexible, easy to use, and without a bunch of un-necessary dependencies.
+This should run out-of-the-box on most Linux systems with a GUI, in any window manager, and is just a few hundred kilobytes to download.

 # Legal
 This program is distributed under the GNU General Public License (GPL) version 3.
 See LICENSE file for details.